ilg-physics-ucsb/physics6-manual/6AL/LabMath1/6AL.md

 We always want to do our best to estimate the uncertainty of our measurements.
 This can help us in our analysis of the data.
 A good estimation is one that is as small as reasonable without overstating your knowledge.
 There are two good methods for estimating uncertainty.

 The first comes from using a graduated scale, like that of ruler.
-For a scale, we say the uncertainty is half of the smallest
+For a scale, we say the uncertainty is half of the smallest division on the scale.
+So if we were use a standard meter stick that as 1 mm divisions, we would say that our uncertainty is 0.05 cm.
+For a digital display, we say the error is half of the last digit displayed.
+That is if we were using an electronic balance to measure the mass of a stone and read 52g, then we would say our uncertainty is 0.5g.

+The second way we estimate uncertainty is by repeated measurement.
+Often times this allows us to quantify a more complex measurement.
+For instance, if we were to be use a stopwatch to time how long someone was in the air when they jumped, we shouldn't report the uncertainty by half of the last digit display.
+This is because our reaction time, how quickly we can press the start and stop button, is much larger than precision of the stopwatch.
+Our reaction time makes it much harder to estimate the uncertainty of our measurement.
+In order to quantify the uncertainty of the stopwatch we will need to use some statistical tool that we will talk about later in this lab.

+### Analyzing Results
 The following concepts will help us understand uncertainty:
 - ***Accuracy*** = how close the measured values are to the **true value**
 -  ***Precision*** = how close the measured values are to **each other**